enthought/distarray/docs/quickstart-readme.txt

 Prerequisites for using DistArray quickstart:
 - A working conda installation (Anaconda/Miniconda)
-- A working OSX package manager installation (MacPorts/HomeBrew)
+- OSX only: a working package manager (MacPorts/HomeBrew)

 This script allows you to configure some aspects of the resulting DistArray install.
 Refer to the script usage message for details [./quickstart --help].